 - Transcribe your first videos at no cost

-- Experience subtitle export
+- See subtitle export in action

 Subscription Plans

-- Monthly: $9.99/month — cancel anytime
+- Monthly: $9.99/month, cancel anytime

-- Annual: $49.99/year — save 58% vs monthly
+- Annual: $49.99/year, save 58% vs. monthly

 What's Included:

-- Unlimited video transcription
+- Unlimited transcription

-- Export to SRT, VTT, and TXT
+- Export to SRT, VTT, TXT

-- 20+ language support
+- 20+ languages

 - Timestamped segments for easy editing